spryker/spryker-docs/docs/dg/dev/architecture/coding-conventions.md

 - **Router** - Resolves a path into a module, [Controller and Action](#controller).

 **Conventions**
-- All providers and routers MUST be registered in `[Module]/Yves/ShopApplication/YvesBootstrap.php` (see [Silex Documentation about Providers](#https://symfony.com/blog/the-end-of-silex/doc/1.3/providers.html))
+- All providers and routers MUST be registered in `[Module]/Yves/ShopApplication/YvesBootstrap.php`.
 - A `Controller Provider` MUST extend `\SprykerShop\Yves\ShopApplication\Plugin\Provider\AbstractYvesControllerProvider`.
 - A `Service Provider` MUST implement `\Silex\ServiceProviderInterface and may extend \Spryker\Yves\Kernel\AbstractPlugin`.
 - A `Router` MUST extend `\SprykerShop\Yves\ShopRouter\Plugin\Router\AbstractRouter`.